1. Invoice Due Dates

 3. Send Mandates

 Inviting a parent/bill payer to set up a direct debit with your centre is simple, you can do this by sending mandates from your billing dashboard.
-The bill payer will receive an email with instructions on how to complete set up.
-When a parent/bill payer has finished setting up their direct debit with your centre, your centre will be notified by email confirming the name of the bill payer who has completed set up.
+The billpayer will receive an email with instructions on how to complete the setup.
+When a parent/bill payer has finished setting up their direct debit with your centre, your centre will be notified by email confirming the name of the bill payer who has completed the set-up.
 Also, the Direct debit status on your dashboard will change to 'Setup Complete'.

 In your Billing Dashboard, you will be able to:

-- Send a reminder to set up Direct Debit if they haven't set up yet
+- Send a reminder to set up Direct Debit if they haven't set it up yet

 - Cancel Direct Debit for a billpayer